 We have resources to help you understand the meaning of these parts and why speakers choose to add them.
 This gives you many advantages and helps you communicate more effectively.
 When you understand the meaning the parts add, there are no exceptions.
 You can understand why each tense pattern is being used, in any situation.

 Focusing your study on the parts and what they mean makes things much easier:

 - Usage rules often have exceptions, but if we think in terms of parts, the meaning always holds true.

 - Usage rules are limited to the few situations the rule covers.
-Parts can be used in any situation with confidence.
+Parts have meaning that can be used in many situations with confidence.

 - Usage rules focus heavily on correctness.
-But by thinking about connected parts, you focus on connecting words for clear communication.
+But by thinking about what the parts mean, you focus on making sentences for clear communication.

 We can add these basic parts to verbs.

 - Add -ed or use the past form (played, ate, did)

 - Add will (will play, will eat, will do)